mongodb/genny/README.md

     under test responds differently because of factors not under the tools control.

-There are five basic components in a workload, enabling the specification of arbitrarily complex workloads in a graph of operations.
+There are three basic components in a workload, enabling the specification of arbitrarily complex workloads in a graph of operations.

-1. [Operations](Operations.md): These are basic operations, such as a find_one.
-These operations *do* something
-2. [Nodes](Nodes.md): These are nodes in the workload graph.
-They often have an associated operation.
-Nodes control the order of execution of the operations.
+1. [Nodes](Nodes.md): These are nodes in the workload graph.
+They may do something, such as a find_one, or they may control the flow of execution, such as random_choice.
-3. [Workloads](Workloads.md): These are collection of nodes and represent an actual workload.
+2. [Workloads](Workloads.md): These are collection of nodes and represent an actual workload.
 They specify the node that should execute first in the workload.
 They also supply parameters and a pseudo-random number generator to the nodes and ops.
-4. [Documents](Documents.md): These are objects that can be used anywhere a bson Object is needed.
+3. [Documents](Documents.md): These are objects that can be used anywhere a bson Object is needed.
-5. Variables: A workload has a list of variables that be used and set.
-Variables can be thread local, or shared across the workload.
-Variables are described in [Workloads](Workloads.md)

 There are a number of [examples](examples/README.md) that demonstrate the basic ideas.
 All the examples work.